-II The Positions
+The Positions

-In evangelical circles involved in Jewish evangelism today it is affirmed that the people of Israel is God's covenantpeople and that the Jewish people has an ongoing part in God's plan;16 but they deny that this covenant renders faith in Jesus unnecessary for Jews.
-The obligation to take back the gospel to the Jewish people is therefore still in force and has not been annulled.
-Not even after the Holocaust.
+In evangelical circles involved in Jewish evangelism today it is affirmed that the people of Israel are God's covenant-people and that the Jewish people have an ongoing part in God's plan; but they deny that this covenant renders faith in Jesus unnecessary for Jews.
+The obligation to take back the gospel to the Jewish people is still in force.